 McNenny State Fish Hatchery

-Approximately 3.5 million gallons of water flow through the hatchery each day.
-That's about 2,500 gallons each minute.
-After flowing through the fish rearing units, the water passes through two settling ponds.
-From there, it eventually flows into Crow Creek.
+Approximately 3.5 million gallons of water flow through the hatchery each day or about 2,500 gallons every minute.
+After flowing through the rearing units, the water passes through two settling ponds before eventually flowing in to Crow Creek.
+The hatchery uses this water to produce around 60,000 pounds of trout and salmon each year.

 Much more happens at McNenny than just rearing fish.
 McNenny has a history of scientific research.
 Controlled experimentation at McNenny is changing the world of aquaculture.
 Hatchery staff often collaborate with fisheries managers, universities and other agencies (statewide, nationwide and internationally).